AGROFIMS/helpdocs/content/Creatingafieldbook/Experiments.md

 +++
-title = "Experiments"
+title = "1.Experiments"
 description = ""
 weight = 2
 +++

 {{< lead >}}
-Find below the steps to create a fieldbook in AgroFIMS.
+In this section, you can detail the experiment metadata.
 {{< /lead >}}

-## Creating a new experiment

-1.